 It began as a co-operative nursery school with a paid Teacher/Director who was assisted by parents.
 Our first class consisted of 12 four year olds.
 Over the years we have grown and added many classes along the way.
 The premise of the school, however, has remained the same.
 Our primary goal is to provide a high quality first school experience to the child, one that will nurture his or her emotional, physical, cognitive and social growth.
 We meet our goals by providing a developmentally appropriate curriculum taught by early childhood professionals.

 Today, close to 110 children attend the school ages 2-5.
-A morning and afternoon program is offered.

 The school is governed by a Board of Directors consisting of representatives from the Church, parents of current and former students and community resource persons.